 Anne says

-its years since you posted this, but I bought I’d add that this worked brilliantly to use up the leftover pudding.
+its years since you posted this, but I thought I’d add that this worked brilliantly to use up the leftover pudding.
 Thank you!

 Caroline's Cooking says